Are you looking for salon marketing and advertising ideas to grow your salon business?

 Are you using Instagram stories as part of your salon’s social media strategy?

-This is a very good place to run short term promotions.
-Same goes for Snapchat.
+This is a very good place to run short-term promotions.
+The same goes for Snapchat.

 As they are “live” and only live for a short period, it drives a sense of urgency with the viewer to take action on your offer.
 This can help you sell your salon specials fast.

-Even better is if you run a gift card promotion on your website (which Square Appointment users can do) as people can act and buy immediately without even going into your salon.
+Even better is if you run a gift card promotion on your website.

-In the first salon marketing strategy you learnt how you can register for Google My Business to get your salon to show in the search result.
+In the first salon marketing strategy, you learned how to register for Google Business to get your salon to show in the search result.

-I cannot stress enough the importance of this as a lot of clients find your salon this way and search traffic from Google is free.
-In fact, it’s quite likely you landed on this article because of a search you did in Google, right? 🙂
+I cannot stress the importance of this enough as many clients find your salon this way and search traffic from Google is free.
+In fact, it’s quite likely you landed on this article because of a search you did on Google, right? 🙂

 But to get your salon’s website to show at the top, you need to put in a little bit more work.

-Make sure Google understand what you have to offer so that Google show your website when people are looking for it.
+Make sure Google understands what you have to offer so that Google shows your website when people are looking for it.

 It doesn’t need to be complicated.
-Just make sure the title of the page is your service name and then describe the service you offer on the page.
+Just make sure the page’s title is your service name, and then describe the service you offer on the page.

 This will significantly increase the chances that people find your salon when they are looking for someone who can perform the service you do.

-And the best part is, having a search optimized salon websites brings you new clients for years and it doesn’t cost you anything other then your time for creating the pages.
+And the best part is, having a search-optimized salon website brings you new clients for years, and it doesn’t cost you anything other than your time to create the pages.